rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/mathematica.md

 ## Using Mathematica’s Graphical Interface

-To use Mathematica’s GUI interface on Midway, we reccomend connecting to Midway via ThinLinc.
-Information about how to use ThinLinc can be found in the [Connecting with ThinLinc](../../../connecting/index.md#thinlinc) section of the user guide.
+To use Mathematica’s GUI interface on Midway, we recommend connecting to Midway via ThinLinc.

 Note that once connected via ThinLinc, you will be accessing a Midway login node.
 In order to run Mathematica with its GUI interface on a compute node, obtain a terminal in the ThinLinc desktop and issue the **sinteractive** command.
 This will deliver you to a compute node.
 From there, you can launch Mathematica with the commands: